Connect with others who understand.

 Excessive daytime sleepiness, sleep attacks, automatic behaviors, and poor nighttime sleep may contribute to concentration and memory difficulties in people with narcolepsy.
 A 2017 review of eight studies of cognition in children with narcolepsy found that children with narcolepsy are at risk of cognitive difficulties related to attention, concentration, and decision-making.
 The small number of studies and the small sample size of many studies means more research is required to fully understand the cognitive impacts of narcolepsy.

-Attention deficit hyperactivity disorder (ADHD) can occur in children with narcolepsy.
+Attention-deficit/hyperactivity disorder (ADHD) can occur in children with narcolepsy.
 One study found that ADHD symptoms were twice as common in children with narcolepsy than in children without narcolepsy.

 Recent research indicates that sleep problems are related to ADHD.
 The precise reasons for this relationship aren’t fully understood.
 ADHD in people with sleep disorders may be related to fragmented sleep patterns and excessive daytime sleepiness.
-Because both people with type 1 and type 2 narcolepsy can have ADHD, hypocretin levels are believed to be unrelated to the presence of ADHD symptoms.
+Because both people with type 1 and type 2 narcolepsy can have ADHD, hypocretin levels are believed to be unrelated to ADHD symptoms.

 Eating Disorders